 In patients with severe life-threatening hemoptysis, radiology-guided embolization and, if not effective or not available, lobectomy may be indicated.
 Refractory bronchopleural fistulas unresponsive to chest tube drainage may require surgical pleurodesis or bullectomy (or both).
 In chronic respiratory failure, early referral for lung transplantation should be considered.
 In patients with advanced liver disease, consider liver transplantation.

-Every 3 months assess nutritional status, perform spirometry, SaO2 measurement, and sputum microbiology.
+Every 3 months assess nutritional status, perform spirometry, SpO2 measurement, and sputum microbiology.
 Ideally, all patients should be seen regularly at a CF center or, if unavailable, by a CF specialist at least twice a year.
 Follow-up chest radiographs should be repeated in cases of severe exacerbations, suspected complications, or rapid decline in pulmonary function.
-Annual blood work should be performed with particular attention to assessing liver disease, CF-related diabetes mellitus, fat-soluble vitamins, and nutritional status.
-Annual full pulmonary function testing, incremental exercise testing, and bone densitometry should be considered in patients with moderate-to-severe lung disease.
+Annual blood testing should be performed with particular attention to assessing liver disease, CF-related diabetes mellitus, fat-soluble vitamins, and nutritional status.
+Annual full pulmonary function testing, incremental exercise testing, and bone densitometry should be considered in patients with moderate to severe lung disease.

 Respiratory complications: Atelectasis, pneumothorax, hemoptysis, allergic bronchopulmonary aspergillosis, pulmonary hypertension.

 Extrapulmonary complications: Cor pulmonale, diabetes mellitus, cholelithiasis or cholangitis, fatty liver disease, cirrhosis, acute pancreatitis, DIOS, gastroesophageal reflux disease, hypertrophic osteoarthropathy, osteopenia or osteoporosis, infertility.